lorenzofox3/lorenzofox/posts/component-as-infinite-loop.md

 ## The power of functions

-For now, the rendering loop is a piece of imperative code but, it can use whatever rendering library you want (react and so on).
+For now, the rendering loop is a piece of imperative code, but it can use any rendering library you want (react and so on).
-The first aforementioned point says that functions (and therefore coroutines) are very versatile in Javascript.
-We can easily get back to a known paradigm if we wish to.
-We can for example use [lit-html](./todo) to have a declarative view instead of a bunch of imperative code:
+The first point above says that functions (and therefore coroutines) are very versatile in Javascript.
+We could easily go back to a known paradigm if we wanted to.
+For example, we use [lit-html](./todo) to have a declarative view instead of a bunch of imperative code:

 ```Javascript
 import {render, html} from 'lit-element';